Published in the Federal Register on June 25, 2007.

 ACTION: Notice of intent to establish advisory committee.

-SUMMARY: The Architectural and Transportation Barriers Compliance Board (Access Board) proposes to establish a Federal advisory committee to develop a proposed rule on accessibility guidelines for emergency transportable housing covered by the Americans with Disabilities Act and the Architectural Barriers Act.
-The Access Board invites comments on the proposal to establish the advisory committee and the proposed committee membership.
+SUMMARY: The Architectural and Transportation Barriers Compliance Board (Access Board or Board) proposes to establish a Passenger Vessel Emergency Alarms Advisory Committee (Committee) to make recommendations on issues related to the effectiveness of passenger vessel emergency alarm systems for individuals with hearing loss or deafness.
+The Access Board invites comments on the proposal to establish the committee and the proposed committee membership.

-The Board proposes to appoint the following organizations to represent the interests identified above:
+The Board proposes to appoint the following organizations to the committee to represent the interests identified above:

 Comments are invited on the proposal to establish the advisory committee and the proposed membership.
-Organizations that will be affected by the accessibility guidelines for emergency transportable housing and who believe that their interests will not be adequately represented by the above organizations may apply for membership on the committee.
-Applications should include the following information: (1) The name of the organization and the interest that the organization proposes to represent; (2) the reasons why the organizations specified above do not adequately represent the interests that the organization proposes to represent; (3) evidence that the person submitting the application is authorized to represent the organization; and (4) a written commitment that the organization would participate on the committee in good faith.
+Organizations that are affected by emergency alarm systems on passenger vessels and believe that their interests will not be adequately represented by the above organizations may apply for membership on the committee.
+Applications should include the following information: (1) the name of the organization and the interest that the organization proposes to represent; (2) the reasons why the organizations specified above do not adequately represent the interest that the organization proposes to represent; (3) evidence that the person submitting the application is authorized to represent the organization; and (4) a written commitment that the organization would participate on the committee in good faith.
 There is no specific application form.
 See Addresses, above, for information on where and how to submit applications.

 Availability of Copies and Electronic Access